 The

-I've sold quite a few of these now and people are having success
+I've sold lots of these since 2011, and people are having plenty

 commercial plastic sets without an aerial coupling coil, output

 one instead.
-I can confirm that it is much better and you
+I can confirm that it is much better, and you won't

 current odds.
 (See The